You are here

-- Graduate degree from an art-and-design university with research assistantship in cognitive science and cognitive semiotics
+- Graduate degree in inclusive design with research assistantship in cognitive semiotics

 - Previously practising emerging artist in ceramics

 - Familiar with of Chinese and English typography

 - Knowledge of French typography (Ramat 2012)

 - Knowledge of APA (6th ed.) citation style

-- Working knowledge of MLA (7th ed.), IEEE and ACM citation styles
+- Working knowledge of MLA (7th ed.), IEEE, ACM and Chicago citation styles

 - Can work with markup languages including HTML, LaTeX, PO files and programming languages including PHP

 - Understands the principles of HTML accessibility